lingtalfi/OnTheFlyForm/doc/off-protocol.md

             (control level)
             - only the errorX fields (we don't need the nameX and valueX fields since they have already been displayed)

+### the success response

+The form was processed successfully (no validation error message, and no error message).

+- type: success
 - data: extra data that the application might want to transmit